onosproject/sdran-in-a-box/docs/Installation_RANSim_MHO.md

 # for a "dev" version
 $ make riab OPT=mho VER=dev # for dev version
 ```
+**NOTE:We don't need to install anything, RiaB will take care of everything.**

 Once we push one of above commands, the deployment procedure starts.